-MJD-125 FINAL PROJECT 2 45 hours
+MJD-125 FINAL PROJECT II

 As this is the final project for the program, students will be required to design and make a piece of finished jewellery using the skills they have learned over the program.
-New techniques and equipment may be explored depending on student interest and the direction of student projects.
 Students will also learn how to display and present their work professionally, and the course will culminate in an event where students will have the opportunity to display their work from the entire program to the public.